arafatm/arafatm.github.io/_articles/agile/shape-up.md

 that with a more peripheral aspect of the project, like the ability to rename a client.
 Both were “required,” but one was more central and important to prove out early in the cycle.
-In the interview app, recording interview data was more core—more in the middle—than setting up a new research project.
+In the interview app, recording interview data was more core - more in the middle - than setting up a new research project.

 Second, it should be **small**.
 If the first piece of work isn’t small enough, there isn’t much benefit to carving it off from the rest.
-The point is to finish something meaningful in a few days and build momentum—to have something real to click on that shows the team is on the right track.
+The point is to finish something meaningful in a few days and build momentum - to have something real to click on that shows the team is on the right track.

 Third, it should be **novel**.
 If two parts of the project are both core and